 Guidelines for Submitting Nominations for Distinguished Professorships

-- Provide a nomination statement of no more than three (3) pages describing why the nominee deserves to be named a Distinguished Professor.
-Cite specific examples of the nominee's distinguished activities, including publications, citations, and scholarly recognitions and awards as appropriate to the discipline.
+- Specific examples of distinguished activities including publications, citations, and scholarly recognitions and awards as appropriate to the discipline

 - Explicitly identify the nominee's demonstrated outstanding performance in at least one other area of faculty responsibility: (1) teaching/advising, (2) professional practice, or (3) institutional service.

-- Include three (3) letters of support from distinguished external experts in the nominee's field who can speak to the nominee's work and impact in the discipline.
-Include a short (100-word) biography of each distinguished expert and state their relationship to the nominee.
+- Three (3) external letters of support from distinguished experts in the nominee's field who can speak to the nominee's work and impact in the discipline.
+Include a 100-word biography of the expert and explain their relationship to the nominee.

-When the file is prepared, nominators must submit their nominations to their college by the college deadline.
+- When the file is prepared, nominators must submit their nominations to their college by the college deadline.
 When the college is ready to submit their nominations, the college awards coordinator must upload the nominations to the appropriate college folder on CyBox.
-College awards coordinators can contact Megan Peterson, firstname.lastname@example.org with questions regarding the submission process.
+If you do not have access to your college's folder on CyBox, please contact Megan Peterson, firstname.lastname@example.org.

-Nominations originate in departments and are reviewed by the college before submission to the Office of the Senior Vice President and Provost.
+Nominations are reviewed by the college before submission to the Office of the Senior Vice President and Provost.
 Award recipients and their nominator, department chair, dean, or supervisor are notified by May 1.
 Colleges receive feedback on unsuccessful nominations by July 1.